waocats/crabgo/src/doc/src/reference/resolver.md

   added in the `1.1.0` release of "bar", update your dependency requirement to `bar="1.1.0"`.

-  If you fail to do this, it may not be immediately obvious because Cargo can opportunistically choose the newest version when you run a blanket `cargo update`.
-However, if another user depends on your library, and runs `cargo update -p your-library`, it will *not* automatically update "bar" if it is locked in their `Cargo.lock`.
+  If you fail to do this, it may not be immediately obvious because Crabgo can opportunistically choose the newest version when you run a blanket `crabgo update`.
+However, if another user depends on your library, and runs `crabgo update -p your-library`, it will *not* automatically update "bar" if it is locked in their `Crabgo.lock`.
 It will only update "bar" in that situation if the dependency declaration is also updated.
-Failure to do so can cause confusing build errors for the user using `cargo update -p`.
+Failure to do so can cause confusing build errors for the user using `crabgo update -p`.
 * If two packages are tightly coupled, then an `=` dependency requirement may help ensure that they stay in sync.
 For example, a library with a companion proc-macro library will sometimes make assumptions between the two libraries